-We look forward to inviting parents/carers to our Induction Evening on Monday 3rd July; a separate letter from our Year 7 Achievement Co-ordinator will be sent at a later date.
-This will be an opportunity for you to meet the Principal, other senior teachers and the Year 7 Form Tutors prior to the planned Bromley Induction Day for Year 6 students on Tuesday 4th July.
+We look forward to inviting parents/carers to our Induction Evening on Monday 30th June; a separate letter from our Year 7 Achievement Co-ordinator will be sent at a later date.
+This will be an opportunity for you to meet the Executive Headteacher, Head of School, other senior teachers and the Year 7 Form Tutors prior to the planned Bromley Induction Day for Year 6 students on Tuesday 1st July.